 Every First Friday we have an opening reception for a new show, from 7-9pm.

-We are closed the Wednesday, Thursday and Friday (day) before the First Friday of every month in order to get ready for the new show!
+We are closed the week days before the First Friday of every month in order to get ready for the new show!

 Our location is: